 - Security Engineering, Second Edition, Ross J. Anderson, Wiley, 2008, ISBN-13: 978-0470068526, ISBN-10: 0470068523.

 - Some readings will be from primary source materials.

 PrerequisitesComputer Security I or the permission of the instructor.

 Late assignments are subject to increasing penalties.
 There are no grace days or "free lates".
 See the slides from the first class for details.

 GradingThere will be four or five homework assignments, a midterm, and a final.
-The final exam may be during the semester, if the registrar does not assign a slot for it.
+The (cumulative) final exam will be on the date assigned by the registrar; currently, that is May 10, 1:10–4:00.